BardicDefense/purple-hack/lore.md

 ### Castle Brackenwold, Brackenwold, Tribania

 Population: 8,700.
-A great, walled town sprawled at the feet of the fortified keep, Castle Brackenwold is an ancient place whose oldest parts were used by elf lords in ancient times, before the people of Brackenwold migrated to Dolmenwood.
+A great, walled town sprawled at the feet of a fortified keep, Castle Brackenwold is an ancient place whose oldest parts were used by elf lords in ancient times, before the people of Brackenwold migrated to Dolmenwood.
-At the summit of a hill, the ducal keep is the ancestral home to the nobility of the Brackenwold line.
+At the summit of a hill, the ducal castle is the ancestral home to the nobility of the Brackenwold line.
 Alongside the mighty garrison maintained by the duke is the great Cathedral of St. Signis, making this fortress-town also the centre of the Church’s power in the region.
-Indeed, the Bishop of Brackenwold holds sway over Dolmenwood equal to the duke himself.
+Indeed, the Bishop of Brackenwold holds sway over the Duchy nearly equal to the duke himself.

 - _Exports: Livestock, tools, armor/weapons_
 - _Imports: Beer/ale, wine, gems, fine textiles_